nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/LkphLIbmjkI/index.md

 ---
 title: Why Are a Scrum Team Better Served by an Agile Consultant than a Professional Coach?
+description: Discover why a scrum team benefits more from an agile consultant than a professional coach in this insightful video with Martin Hinshelwood.
 date: 2023-11-13
 videoId: LkphLIbmjkI
 url: /resources/videos/:slug